-In addition to writing and having an entrepreneurial spirit, Hampton is the founder of Brenda Hampton Entertainment, LLC.
+In addition to writing and having an entrepreneurial spirit, Hampton is founder of the Black Girl Powerhouse Project and Brenda Hampton Entertainment, LLC.
 BHE is a reputable brand, revolving around all things in the entertainment arena, including books, movies, plays, etc. The primary goal of BHE is to work with and promote motivated, skilled and talented individuals who deserve an opportunity in many of the challenging and competitive industries that are difficult to get into.
-Through making vital connections, the objective is to open doors for unique individuals who seek to live out their dreams in the field of entertainment.

 In an effort to show appreciation to her colleagues in literature, Hampton created The Brenda Hampton Honorary Literacy Award and Scholarship Fund.
 The award not only celebrates writers, but it also represents unique individuals who put forth every effort to uphold the standards of African American Literature.